Research

 Allocation, yield and yield stability

 Crop plants grow and then they allocate resources to different structures, including seeds and fruits, which represent yield in most crops.
-The relationship between growth and yield is allometric.
+The relationship between growth and yield is allometric, i.e. it changes with size.
 Ecological theory and simple allometric models based on observed patterns predict a tradeoff between (a) yield stability - the ability of a genotype to produce yield over a wide variety of conditions and (b) potential yield - the ability to produce very high yields under optimal or near-optimal conditions.
 Yield stability in crops corresponds to bet-hedging in evolutionary ecology.
-It is the most appropriate strategy for smallholder farmers in developing countries, a group that comprises most of the farmers in the world (Weiner et al. 2021 under Publications).
-In collaboration with Feng-Min Li, Yan-Lei Du and Yi-Min Zhao (Lanzhou University).
+It is the most appropriate strategy for smallholder farmers in developing countries, a group that comprises most of the world’s farmers (Weiner et al. 2021 under Publications).
+In collaboration with Feng-Min Li (Nanjing Agricultural University), Yan-Lei Du and Yi-Min Zhao (Lanzhou University).

 How general is Constant Final Yield?
 Does it apply to plant communities?

 Constant Final Yield is a general pattern concerning total biomass production of plant stands growing at different densities.
 Total standing biomass initially increases in proportion to density, levels off, and then remains constant as density increases further.
 We have reviewed the bases for this phenomenon, mathematical models of it, mechanisms, and we argued for its central importance for understanding plant populations and communities (Weiner & Freckleton 2010, under Publications).
-We are currently reviewing the relevant data to test the pattern’s generality and we now have experimental evidence that Constant Final Yield applies to multispecies communities as well as single-species populations (Cavalieri et al. 2022).
-In collaboration with Andrea Cavalieri (University of Copenhagen), Wei-Ping Zhang (China Agricultural University), Wibke Wille and Jiangping Cai (Chinese Academy of Sciences, Shenyang).
+We have reviewed the available data to test the pattern’s generality (Zhang et al. submitted) and we have experimental evidence that Constant Final Yield applies to multispecies communities as well as single-species populations (Cavalieri et al. 2022 under Publications).
+In collaboration with Andrea Cavalieri (University of Copenhagen), Wei-Ping Zhang (China Agricultural University), Christian Damgaard (Aarhus University), Wibke Wille and Jiangping Cai (Chinese Academy of Sciences, Shenyang).

 The ecological basis of agricultural sustainability

 Making agriculture more sustainable is one of the world's most important and urgent challenges.
 "Sustainability" has become a "buzz-word”, so it is misused to promote specific interests.
 Most of the agricultural methods and practices that are called "sustainable" would more correctly be referred to as "slightly less unsustainable".
 Sustainability is an ecological phenomenon, almost by definition.
 We have the basic ecological knowledge needed to develop and practice truly sustainable agricultural systems (see Weiner 2017 under Publications).
-At the local level, agricultural sustainability is about the maintenance and improvement of soil fertility and the replacement of mineral nutrients removed through harvesting.
+At the local level, agricultural sustainability is about the maintenance and improvement of soil fertility.
 I argue that increased plant biomass density in the field is the key to increased sustainability and reduced use of fertilizers and pesticides, while maintaining high yields.
 Further research in this direction can lead us to new, productive yet sustainable plant production systems.
 Sustainability does not arise spontaneously in a market economy, so it must be a policy objective.